Let the kids believe? Some people in our lives think we should be ‘honest’ with our kids and not encourage them to believe in Santa, a mythical man.

 This is especially true at Christmas.

 Bring Magic Into Your House, And Let The Kids Believe!

-Sound crazy?
-Sure, but it is really fun, and definitely a good way to convince the kids to behave, since Santa sent Buddy to make sure they stay on the ‘nice list’.
+It is definitely a good way to convince the kids to behave!
+Since Santa sent Buddy to make sure they stay on the ‘nice list’.

 Do you have any fun, magical traditions that you practice during the holidays?

 So tell us what you think . . .
 Do you let the kids believe?

 Check out these wonderful Christmas articles; Easy Ripped Paper Tree Craft, How Stay at Home Moms Can Save Money for Christmas ,Toys My Kids will Never Have and 10 Things that go On Sale after Christmas.